-On 18 December 2019, Her Honour Judge Melissa Clarke, the Designated Civil Judge sitting at Oxford Combined Court, handed down judgment in Docherty v Oxford University Hospitals NHS Trust (Unreported, 25, 26 & 27 November 2019).
-This was a clinical negligence claim in which the Claimant made various allegations in respect of her immediate post-natal care which led to her sustaining a serious ankle injury when she fainted due to anaemia caused by blood lost during an instrumental delivery the previous morning.
+On 18 December 2019, Her Honour Judge Melissa Clarke, the designated civil judge sitting at Oxford Combined Court, handed down judgment in Docherty v Oxford University Hospitals NHS Trust (Unreported, 25, 26 and 27 November 2019).
+This was a clinical negligence claim in which the claimant made various allegations in respect of her immediate postnatal care.
+She had sustained a serious ankle injury when she fainted due to anaemia caused by blood lost during an instrumental delivery the previous morning.

 The judgment is worthy of consideration.
-Although this was a matter which eventually turned very much on its own facts, there are aspects of the way the Claimant’s case was prosecuted and presented which was subject to comment from the judge, and ultimately led to the case being dismissed in respect of breach of duty and causation.
+Although this was a matter which eventually turned very much on its own facts, there are aspects of the way the claimant’s case was prosecuted and presented which were subject to comment from the judge, and ultimately led to the case being dismissed in respect of breach of duty and causation.

 These are issues which litigators would do well to bear in mind when considering the strengths and weaknesses of a claimant’s case.

-The Claimant’s witness statement was some 30 pages long.
-It pertained to events which occurred some five and a half years prior to trial when the Claimant had just been through a far-from-easy birth before sustaining a nasty and painful injury.
-This volume of material provided the Defendant with fruitful material for cross-examination as not only was some of it not consistent with other documents, but there were internal inconsistencies within the statement too.
-Whilst the judge found (as the Defendant submitted she should) that the Claimant was essentially a credible and honest witness in her oral testimony, the Court found that “there were some parts of her witness statement which she did not understand and which were not in her own words”.
+Whilst the judge found (as the defendant submitted she should) that the claimant was essentially a credible and honest witness in her oral testimony, the Court found that “there were some parts of her witness statement which she did not understand, and which were not in her own words”.
 Thus, the Court concluded that it did “not find her a particularly reliable witness, for reasons which are no fault of her own”.

-It remains the case however, that had it been agreed that the question of breach of duty from the midwifery perspective had wholly depended on the factual outcome found, the course of the litigation may have been different.
-From a practical perspective, there may not have been any need to have called these experts to provide oral evidence; and from a litigation perspective, this may have allowed both Parties to better assess this case as one likely to turn on the facts and assess their risks accordingly.
-It may be speculated that this may have led to a reassessment of the quality of the Claimant’s lay evidence.
+It remains the case, however, that, had it been agreed that the question of breach of duty from the midwifery perspective had wholly depended on the factual outcome found, the course of the litigation may have been different.
+From a practical perspective, there may not have been any need to have called these experts to provide oral evidence.

-Likewise, it was a feature of HHJ Clarke’s judgment that she was not persuaded by the Claimant’s obstetrician expert when he appeared to disregard nursing records which suggested the Claimant was outwardly well at all times post birth by saying that “in my experience, not everything which is said is recorded in the notes”.
-The submission in closing from the Trust was that this was demonstrable partisanship, and although the judgment did not go as far as this, the expert was held to have shown a “certain fixity in [his] position”.
+Likewise, it was a feature of HHJ Clarke’s judgment that she was not persuaded by the claimant’s obstetrician expert when he appeared to disregard nursing records which suggested that the claimant was outwardly well at all times post-birth.
+He said: “in my experience, not everything which is said is recorded in the notes.”
+The submission in closing from the Trust was that this was demonstrable partisanship and, although the judgment did not go as far as this, the expert was held to have shown a “certain fixity in [his] position”.

-The lesson must be that experts must consider competing versions of facts when producing their reports and rather than assume those of the party by whom they are instructed must be correct, should provide their opinion based on either potential eventuality being found to be correct.
+Experts must consider competing versions of facts when producing their reports.
+Rather than assume that those of the party by whom they are instructed must be correct, experts should provide their opinion based on either potential eventuality being found to be correct.
 Of course, they are open to doubt the accuracy of a factual account and/or contemporaneous records, but this will be most persuasive when it is reasoned, not just because the same is inconvenient to a conclusion.

-An issue in Docherty was whether the Claimant’s blood loss during labour was reasonably estimated, in circumstances where it was accepted that it must have been underestimated during an instrumental delivery.
-The Claimant’s obstetrician expert maintained that the opening of a pack containing clamps suggested these were needed and used, suggesting a more significant episiotomy repair was required and speculated that the perineum was a likely source of significant bleeding.
-This caused him to criticise the note-taking in addition to the estimate of blood loss.
+An issue in Docherty was whether the claimant’s blood loss during labour was reasonably estimated, in circumstances where it was accepted that it must have been underestimated during an instrumental delivery.
+The claimant’s obstetrician expert maintained that the opening of a pack containing clamps suggested these were needed and used.
+This suggested that a more significant episiotomy repair was required and speculated that the perineum was a likely source of significant bleeding.
+This caused him to criticise the notetaking in addition to the estimate of blood loss.

-The learned judge was robust in holding that “The court does not readily indulge in speculation”, particularly where, as in this case, there were other instruments unwrapped which were certainly not used.
-It was held that negligence is for a claimant to prove and there was nothing to suggest that further steps were required to arrest the Claimant’s bleeding in this case such as which would support the Claimant’s allegation in relation to the same or the estimate of blood loss.
+The learned judge was robust in holding that: “The Court does not readily indulge in speculation”, particularly where, as in this case, there were other instruments unwrapped which were certainly not used.
+It was held that negligence is for a claimant to prove.
+There was nothing to suggest that further steps were required to arrest the claimant’s bleeding in this case, such as which would support the claimant’s allegation in relation to the same or the estimate of blood loss.

-In Docherty, the Trust submitted that the Claimant’s obstetrician expert was isolated in his opinion that in every case where a woman suffers a postpartum haemorrhage, a full blood count was required six hours afterwards.
+In Docherty, the Trust submitted that the claimant’s obstetrician expert was isolated in his opinion that in every case where a woman suffers a postpartum haemorrhage, a full blood count was required six hours afterwards.
 This was disputed by the Trust’s obstetrician expert.
-Nor was this supported by the evidence of the Trust’s midwives nor the expert evidence of either midwife expert.
-The same was not mandated in the relevant NICE nor RCOG Guidelines.
-On the face of it, a contention premised upon such expert opinion is likely to prove to be difficult to prove, and this became harder still when, in cross-examination, the expert was far from forthright in answering the simple question as to whether such a timescale was mandated: “That is my interpretation of common practice” was not held in Docherty to have been particularly persuasive.
+Nor was this supported by the evidence of the Trust’s midwives, nor the expert evidence of either midwife expert.
+The same was not mandated in the relevant NICE or RCOG guidelines.
+On the face of it, a contention premised upon such expert opinion is likely to be difficult to prove.
+This became harder still when, in cross-examination, the expert was far from forthright in answering the simple question as to whether such a timescale was mandated: “That is my interpretation of common practice” was not held in Docherty to have been particularly persuasive.

-Docherty is a case where a lot went wrong for the Claimant at trial.
-However, these difficulties may have been foreseen by demanding more from the Claimant’s medical experts, particularly in consideration of the alternative facts averred by the Trust and consideration that an expert’s confidence, adamance and forthrightness in his or her opinion will rarely eclipse that of the more considered, careful and dispassionate expert.
+Docherty is a case where a lot went wrong for the claimant at trial.
+However, these difficulties may have been foreseen by demanding more from the claimant’s medical experts.
+This is particularly true in consideration of the alternative facts averred by the Trust and that an expert’s confidence, adamance and forthrightness in his or her opinion will rarely eclipse that of the more considered, careful and dispassionate expert.